Site Map

 Prevention

 Most causes of hypercalcemia cannot be prevented.
-Women over age 50 should see their provider regularly and have their blood calcium level checked if they have symptoms of hypercalcemia.
+Anyone with symptoms of hypercalcemia should have their blood calcium level checked.

 Talk to your provider about the correct dose if you are taking calcium and vitamin D supplements.